TKJElectronics/Example-Sketch-for-IMU-including-Kalman-filter/IMU6DOF/LPR530AL_LY530ALH_ADXL335/README.md

 The code is released under the GNU General Public License.
 _________

-This is the firmware for the digital IMU MPU-6050 from InvenSense: <http://invensense.com/mems/gyro/mpu6050.html>.
+This is the firmware for the ["IMU Analog Combo Board Razor - 6DOF Ultra-Thin IMU" from Sparkfun](http://www.sparkfun.com/products/10010).

 [Kalman.h](Kalman.h) is from the Kalman filter library I wrote: <https://github.com/TKJElectronics/KalmanFilter>.